a-roberts/openshift42/README.md

 https://docs.openshift.com/container-platform/4.2/nodes/nodes/nodes-nodes-working.html#nodes-nodes-working-master-schedulable_nodes-nodes-working

 Fyre's OpenShift ember makes the master nodes schedulable.
-After installing everything and waiting a while, your cluster will become completely unusable unless you make the master nodes *only* master nodes and *not* masters and workers too.
+After installing everything and waiting a while, your cluster will become completely unusable unless you make them not so following the above.

 ## Versions